Teaching and Learning: Instructor and Unit Responsibilities (Twin Cities, Crookston, Morris, Rochester)

 - Classes must be offered at standard times.
 Failure to observe standard class periods leads to inefficient use of classrooms and is disrespectful of students and faculty: students are forced to be late to other classes, and faculty access to classrooms they need is reduced.

-- Academic units are responsible for retaining course records in accordance with the policy Maintaining Course Records.
+- Academic units are responsible for retaining course records in accordance with Administrative Policy: Maintaining Course Records.

 This policy is not applicable to the Duluth campus.